ahmtcnbs/JupyterNotebookContainer/README.md

         $ docker volume inspect myjupyter

+(You can change the names ahmtcnbs/jupyternotebook and myjupyter as you wish.)

 Docker Volume is used so that your data is not lost when you close and restart the container.
 After this command you will get output as below.

         [